-Bill to drop Utah DUI threshold to strictest level in nation
+Utah plan would give state strictest DUI limit in US

 That comes from consuming two to three beers in an hour for a 160-pound man, though a number of factors, including gender, weight and how much food in someone’s stomach all affect how much a drink will raise someone’s BAC.

-For several years, the National Transportation Safety Board has encouraged states to lower their BAC levels to 0.05 or even lower, though local officials have not adopted the standards.
+For several years, the National Transportation Safety Board has encouraged states to drop their BAC levels to 0.05 or even lower, though local officials have not adopted the standards.
 It took years for all states to lower their BAC to 0.08, amid criticisms from the hospitality industry that the stricter limits punish responsible drinkers.

 Groups such Mothers Against Drunk Driving (MADD) have declined to endorse proposals to lower the BAC to 0.05.
 MADD has said that lowering the threshold could cut deaths, but that would be years in the future and pursuing it would distract from their efforts to change other DUI laws.